-Compliant with ‘BS 8102 Code of practice for protection of below ground structures against water from the ground’, CCL specialise in offering a comprehensive waterproofing strategy tailored to the project’s needs.
+Compliant with ‘BS 8102 Code of practice for Protection of below ground structures against water ingress’, CCL specialise in offering a comprehensive waterproofing strategy tailored to the project’s needs.

 Cast Contracting Ltd (CCL) is one of the nation’s leading basement waterproofing contractors, working across the entire UK.
 It specialises in the design, supply and installation of all major basement waterproofing systems, including:

 - Pre-applied membranes